CodeCraftersAlliance/ArchKatas2024Spring/README.md

 ### Need for Admin Screens

 With the above use cases, we were able to start organizing our architecture.
 We have several requirements that need user input, especially with Configuration of the rules and other administrative activities like Role based access and resource allocation to farmers.
-By splitting the screen, we can treat the monitoring screen as a read-only display of data and set of admin screens available only to Customer Administrator and the Customer.
+By splitting the screen, we can treat the monitoring screen as a read-only display of data and set of admin screens available only to Farm Administrator and the Farm.
 The new admin screen fields user inputs for configuring the sensors.
 We can define the "Model DB / Digital Twin" component as an input for setup and analysis.